 2) I also setup my actions (like resume, quit, etc.) and connect it with selector of the Owner target.

-4) When loading the game scene, I also load the pause node with [CCBReader load:@"PauseNode" owner:self];.
-This can be done inside the onEnter method.
+4) When loading the game scene, I also load the pause node with [CCBReader load:@"PauseNode" owner:self];

 6) If the user decides to resume the current game I remove the node and restart my timers.